Part 11: Preparation and Submission of Papers for the IEEE Open Access Journal of Power and Energy

 We encourage you to use LaTeX to produce your paper if it contains many math equations.
 An IEEE Publications Department template is available on the web at https://ieeeauthorcenter.ieee.org/create-your-ieee-article/use-authoring-tools-and-ieee-article-templates/ieee-article-templates/templates-for-transactions/.
 Please use bare_jrnl.tex in the WIN or MAC LaTeX2e Transactions Style File.
 This template will produce a paper that satisfies PES formatting requirements.
 The stylistic differences from the Word templates are acceptable.

-Journal papers are limited to eight pages at submission including any references, attributions, biographies, etc. Papers exceeding eight pages will be returned without review.
-If a paper becomes longer than eight pages after review, it will be subject to mandatory page charges.
+Journal papers are limited to 10 pages at submission including any references, attributions, biographies, etc. Papers exceeding 10 pages will be returned without review.

 The name and affiliation (including city and country) of each author must appear on the paper.